xxv xxv xiii xiv xxviii roman numerals

 Easy peasy.

 But wait, there’s more.
-The secondary rule is the subtractive principle.
-When a smaller value (only I, X, or C) comes before a larger value, you subtract it.
+The secondary rule, the Subtractive principle, works like this: when a smaller value (only I, X, or C) comes before a larger value, you subtract it.

 A quick example: IV (5 – 1 = 4).